YU-Zhejian/yuzj_linux_workshop/lab2/01_shell_scp/Readme.md

 - `-shared`: Instructs GCC to build shared library.
 - Arguments started with `-Wl` will be passed to GNU BinUtils linker, `ld`.
 They are:
   - `-rpath`, which defines static loader search path introduced below.
-  - `-soname`, which is name of the shared object.

 The GCC actually invokes: